Unscreen Yourself Dictionary Definition - Updated

 You're Not Addicted.
 You're Being Engineered.

-Every app on your phone was designed by teams of behavioral psychologists, UX designers, and engineers whose sole job is to keep you engaged.
+Every app on your phone was designed by teams of behavioral psychologists, app designers, and engineers whose sole job is to keep you doomscrolling.
 Not happy.
 Not informed.
 Not connected.

 They call it "time on platform."
 You call it "I can't stop checking my phone."

-The scroll never ends.
+The doomscrolling never ends.
 The videos autoplay.
 The notifications arrive at precisely the moment your attention starts to wander.
 Red badges appear like little emergencies, begging to be cleared.

 It's not an accident.
 It's by design.